kartverket/ztoperator/README.md

 3. **`rbac` filter**: Processes access control rules based on claims in the validated JWT.

 > [!NOTE]
-> The `rbac` filter only evaluates rules **after** successful JWT validation and enforce rules based on claims provided by the `jwt-filter`.
-If JWT validation fails, the request is denied before RBAC rules are checked.
+> The `rbac` filter only evaluates rules **after** successful JWT validation, and enforce rules based on claims provided by the `jwt-auth` filter.
+Consequently, if JWT validation fails, the request is denied before authorization rules are checked.